GiovaniCauzzi/LinkedList/README.md

 - Print all nodes data;
 - Find first or last node;
 - Append node at the end of linked list;
-- Inser on node after other;
+- Insert on node after another;
 - Get "nth" node from the start or from other arbitrary node;
 - Exclude (free) node;